matijakolaric-com/django-music-publisher/docs/manual_royaltycalculations.rst

 The amount in each row is split between controlled writers and the publisher, using the publishing agreement shares from the settings and manuscript shares.

-For each incoming row, each controlled writer in work receives one row in the output file, and so does the publisher.
+Outgoing rows are generated for each controlled writer in work and the publisher.

+In addition to columns added by both algorithms, this one also adds:

+* Right type
+* Owned Share (%)
+* Share in amount received (%)

 Split by manuscript share and apply fees
 ++++++++++++++++++++++++++++++++++++++++++++++++++++